AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/undead/storm-giant-skeleton-cm.md

   "name": "Rock"
 - "desc": "The giant hurls a magical lightning bolt at a point it can see within 500\
     \ feet of it.
 Each creature within 10 feet of that point must make a DC 15 Dexterity\
-    \ saving throw, taking 54 (12d8) lightning damage on a failed save, or half\
+    \ saving throw, taking 54 (12d8) lightning damage on a failed save, or half as\
-    \ as much damage on a successful one."
+    \ much damage on a successful one."
   "name": "Lightning Strike (Recharge 5-6)"
 "source":
 - "CM"
-"image": "3-Mechanics/CLI/bestiary/undead/token/storm-giant-skeleton-cm.webp"
+"image": "/3-Mechanics/CLI/bestiary/undead/token/storm-giant-skeleton-cm.webp"
 ```
 ^statblock